orsanawwad/netsec_hw2_setup/README.md

 ## Start up configs

-For each machine there is a small shell file that is executed on container startup, these can be found in `configs/` folder.
+For each container there is a small shell file that is executed on container startup, these can be found in `configs/` folder.

 # Warning
 Note, anything you do on it will be destroyed once the container is stopped, please read more about Docker volumes in order to pass your scripts to the container